-This evaluation (in keeping with the MTR and previous independent evaluations of PTF) is confident that CAC projects on the whole have a strongly positive impact, exceeding what can reasonably be expected.
+This evaluation (in keeping with previous independent evaluations of PTF) is confident that CMCC projects on the whole have a strongly positive impact, exceeding what can reasonably be expected.
 The social, economic and political consequences highlighted in the grantees' documentation (and confirmed in Project Completion Assessments) reveals very clear and tangible benefits, going well beyond identifying governance problems and "raising awareness".